Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back and continue.

-We go to the phones now, and uh a rare occurrence here to go to the phones in the first hour of this program, except when it's Friday.
+We go to the phones now, and a rare occurrence here to go to the phones in the first hour of this program, except when it's Friday.

-Here's Jeremy in uh Bloomville, Ohio.
+Here's Jeremy in Bloomville, Ohio.

 Nice to have you with us, sir.

-Kudos to you rush.
+Kudos to you, brush.

-And so more or less I was I got suckered into voting for the Messiah, as you put it.
+I got suckered into voting for the Messiah, as you put it, and I did.

-Jeremy, how old are you?
+Jeremy, how old are you 33?

-My family, and then all the propaganda that he was preaching, and he's done nothing.
+You got suckered into voting for Obama by your family, my family and then all the propaganda that he was preaching and to me, he's done nothing.

 Done nothing but help the the higher up people in the country.

-You know, what about the little people?
+You know what about the little people?

-Um they ran their companies for so long, it's not our fault that they ran them into the ground.
+It's not our fault that they ran them into the ground.

 Oh, you mean by bailing them out?

-Well, and that you need you need to look at this in a different way.
+You need to look at this in a different way.

-I'm glad you called, bud.
+I'm glad you called Bud.

-How can you say he's helping big businesses who's gonna cram new tax increases on them and limit how much people at work there can make?
+He's going to cram new tax increases on them and limit how much people at work there can make.

-You ought to be happy if you want big business to get creamed, you gotta love this guy, Jeremy.
+If you want big business to get creamed, you've got to love this guy, Jeremy.

-You know, they ran for how many years by themselves, and they got into trouble before.
+You know, they ran for how many years by themselves?

 Let them get themselves out of trouble.

-Well, uh, yeah.
+Well, yeah.

 Yeah, I see your point on that.